elonen/lanscatter/README.md

 ## Features

-Notable features and differences to Bittorrent-based solutions like Btsync/Resilio:
+Notable features and differences to Bittorrent-based solutions like Btsync/Resilio, and Dropbox-like software:

 * It's a _one way synchronizer_ for distributing large folders 1-to-N, not a generic two-way syncer.
 * Keeps only a _single copy of each file_ to save space – no `.sync` dirs with duplicate files